 What is a client portal?

-WordPress client portals are portals that are built specifically on a WordPress site.
+WP client portals are the ones built specifically on a WordPress site.

-How can WordPress client portals help my agency?
+How can WordPress client portals help your agency?

 There are a few reasons why setting up a client portal is a good move.